Open Source All The Things

 BitPay operates by taking a small fee from each transaction.
 However, their payout process typically takes longer than it takes us to fulfill each order.
 It also acts as a communication barrier between us and our customers since we need certain customization info like the type of NFC tags desired in order to fulfill orders.
 Finally, BitPay does not provide escrow, so your trust in our service is still needed.

-As we continue our search for alternative escrow solutions, we ask that you please contact us directly for negotiation and payment: [email protected].
+As we continue our search for alternative escrow solutions, we ask that you please contact us directly for negotiation and payment: contact@3dp4btc.com.
 Thanks!!

 CryptoPrinting’s Positive BitMit Feedback